Jakubowicz handles these threads with coherence and vigor.

-In anticipation of the Academy Awards, we polled our contributors to see who they thought should win the Oscar.
+In anticipation of the Academy Awards, we polled our contributors to see what they thought should win the Oscar.
 Once we had our winners, we asked various writers to make the case for our selection in each category.
-Here, Matt Fagerholm makes the case for the best documentary of 2015: "Amy."
+Here, Omer Mozaffar makes the case for the best documentary of 2016: "I Am Not Your Negro."
 Two winners will be announced Monday through Thursday, ending in our choices for Best Director and Best Picture on Friday.

 This message came to me from a reader named Peter Svensland.
 He and a fr...